slang-project/SLang-Codegen-LLVM/README.md

 tools/install_vcpkg.sh path/to/vcpkg
 ```

 As an alternative, you can install all the required dependencies by yourself.
-Yse `vcpkg.json` and `Dockerfile` for hitns on what you may need to install.
+Use `vcpkg.json` and `Dockerfile` for hints on what you may need to install.
-> This method is not advised since it introduces some inconsistency into project development.
+> This method is not advised since it introduces inconsistency into project development.

 ### Windows